ms3108/Desktop_pet/README.md

 ## 🔄 Running on Startup

 Make your desktop pet automatically start when you boot your computer!
-Here are multiple methods depending on your preference:

 ### Method 1: Windows Startup Folder (Recommended)

 **For EXE Version:**
 1. Press `Win + R` to open Run dialog
 2. Type `shell:startup` and press Enter
-3. Copy your `main.exe` file to this folder
+3. Cut and paste the shortcut of your `main.exe` file to this folder (you can create shortcut for it by right clicking --> show more options --> create shortcut)
 4. The pet will now start automatically when you log in

 **For Python Version:**